+LEGISLATIVE FISCAL ESTIMATE

+[Second Reprint]

 ASSEMBLY, No. 1179 STATE OF NEW JERSEY 220th LEGISLATURE

-DATED: JUNE 24, 2022
+DATED: JUNE 30, 2022

 SUMMARY

-Synopsis: Requires firearm owners who become New Jersey residents to obtain firearm purchaser identification card and register firearms acquired out-of-State.
+Synopsis: Requires firearm owners who become New Jersey residents to obtain

+firearm purchaser identification card and register handguns acquired

+out-of-State.

 Type of Impact: State and local revenue increases.
-Potential State expenditure increase.
+Potential State and local expenditure increases.

 Agencies Affected: Department of Law and Public Safety; Municipalities.

-Office of Legislative Services Estimate

-Fiscal Impact Year 1 Year 2 Year 3

-State Revenue Increase Indeterminate

-Local Revenue Increase Indeterminate

-Potential State Expenditure Increase Indeterminate

-- The Office of Legislative Services (OLS) estimates this bill would result in an indeterminate increase in State and local revenue from firearms purchaser identification card (FPIC) application fees, and potentially a State expenditure increase to meet the bill's requirements.
-The OLS does not have an estimate of the number of residents relocating to New Jersey who may require an FPIC. - The bill requires the Superintendent of the Division of the State Police (DSP) in the Department of Law and Public Safety to prepare the form of registration statement and provide a suitable supply of statements to each organized full-time municipal police department and each State Police station.
+Office of Legislative Services Estimate Fiscal Impact Year 1 Year 2 Year 3 State Revenue Increase Indeterminate Local Revenue Increase Indeterminate Potential State Expenditure Increase Indeterminate Potential Local Expenditure Increase Indeterminate - The Office of Legislative Services (OLS) estimates this bill would result in an indeterminate increase in State and local revenue from firearms purchaser identification card (FPIC) application fees, and potentially State and local expenditure increases to meet the bill's requirements.
+The OLS does not have an estimate of the number of residents relocating to New Jersey who may require an FPIC or be required to register their handgun. - The bill requires the Superintendent of the Division of the State Police (DSP) in the Department of Law and Public Safety to prepare the form of registration statement and provide a suitable supply of statements to each organized full-time municipal police department and each State Police station.
 The OLS estimates that meeting the additional requirements of this bill may not be overly labor-intensive and the DSP may be able to absorb the additional workload within their existing operating budget.
+Additionally, the bill may increase the Division of State Police's workload depending on the number of background checks requested.